Attorneys Who Will Fight for Justice for Helicopter Tour Crash Victims and Their Families

 Since a majority of all aviation accidents occur on takeoff or landing, and helicopters tend to do both more frequently than other types of aircraft, these accidents are even more likely.
 While Federal Aviation Administration (FAA) officials have encouraged a move towards tighter regulations for pilots and helicopter manufacturers, not enough is being done to prevent these tragedies.

-If you or a family member has been involved in a helicopter tour crash, you can turn to the compassionate attorneys at Slack Davis Sanger to seek justice.
+If you or a family member has been involved in a helicopter tour crash, you can turn to the compassionate aviation accident attorneys at Slack Davis Sanger to seek justice.
 With decades of experience and licensed pilots leading the charge, our team understands the complexities of helicopters.
 We also have the resources at our disposal to help you fight for the compensation you deserve while advocating for changes to prevent future tragic accidents.

 Human Error in Helicopter Crashes